davegill/wrf-coop/README.md

 ### With those available containers, build the WRF code in three separate ways
-Build the specific containers: em_real, NMM, Chem.
-These are 5-10 minutes each.
+Build the specific containers: em_real (test_001), NMM (test_002), Chem (test_003).
+These each require 5-20 minutes each, with most of the time consumed in the compilation of the WRF object files from source.
 ```
 > docker exec test_001 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3
 > docker exec test_002 ./script.csh BUILD CLEAN 34 3 nmm_real -d J=-j@3 WRF_NMM_CORE=1 HWRF=1
 > docker exec test_003 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3 WRF_CHEM=1
 ```
 If your machine is _beefy_ enough, put these build jobs (as in "build a wrf executable") in the background, and run them all at the same time.
-Since each job is asking for `make` to use three parallel threads to speed up the build process of the WRF executables (`J=-j@3`), a _beefy_ enough machine would have more than 9 non-hyperthreaded processors.
+Since each job is asking for `make` to use three parallel threads to speed up the build process of the WRF executables (`J=-j@3`), a _beefy_ enough machine for these three tasks would have nine or more non-hyperthreaded processors.
 ```
 > docker exec test_001 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3 &
-> docker exec test_002 ./script.csh BUILD CLEAN 34 1 nmm_real -d J=-j@3 WRF_NMM_CORE=1 HWRF=1 &
+> docker exec test_002 ./script.csh BUILD CLEAN 34 3 nmm_real -d J=-j@3 WRF_NMM_CORE=1 HWRF=1 &
 > docker exec test_003 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3 WRF_CHEM=1 &
 > wait
 ```